List of Star Wars creatures: Night Beast

 The Night Beast is a fictional monster from the Star Wars Saga as well as a movie by American film maker Don Dohler.

 After the Massassi had departed from the planet Yavin IV, they left behind a creature known only as The Night Beast to guard and protect their homeworld against anybody who might seek to take it over until they eventually returned.
 Its skin is leathery and is murky green in color, and has slightly aquatic facial features such as large fish-like lips that are filled with enormous teeth.
 It is a bipedal life form whose feet and hands end with gigantic, devastating claws and it possesses great strength.

+Nudj

-NudjNudj are swamp lizards, similar to chameleons.
+Nudj are swamp lizards, similar to chameleons.
 They are native to the swamps of Dagobah.

 Nuna

 The Nuna are gamebirds from Naboo, who can be seen living around the Lianorm Swamp.
 A dwarf species existed, the adult of which was the same size as a chick of the common species.
 The Nuna is also found on Tatooine, notably around Mos Espa.
 The Naboo Nuna is socially aggressive, if one is attacked then nearby Nuna will attack the aggressor.
 The Tatooine Nuna is mostly non-aggressive and as a result is farmed in large numbers by local hunters.